 11. Achieve Job Satisfaction

 You spend so many of your waking hours at work, you ultimately need to be in a position that makes you happy.
 When you are satisfied with your job, you will be more loyal to your company, which will offer you a sense of security.

 Also, your employer will notice your willingness to take the extra steps to achieve goals for your organization and you will take more pride in the work that you do.

 Earning your degree does not mark the end of your life’s education by any means.
 With the rapidly-evolving technologies that businesses deal with and the shifting methods of business operations, you need to embrace lifelong learning.

-Become committed to seeking opportunities for continuous growth and development, as continual learning is imperative in today’s economy in order to compete with globalization and other potential employees.
+Become committed to seeking opportunities for continuous growth and development.
+Continual learning is not just a long-term goal for students; it is imperative in today’s economy in order to compete with globalization and other potential employees.

 13. Influence Your Industry in Some Way